ssproessig/stackable-sax-parser/README.md

 # A stackable SAX parser

 ## Problem
 SAX parsers tend to contain many condition clauses in their `startElement`/`endElement` handlers when trying to parse a non-trivial example.

+This also makes them hard to maintain and extend.

 ## Mission
 Find a simple approach to parse non-trivial XML files, with